-- A ‘personal’ note, such as a thanks for the reading recommendation they’d made
+- A ‘personal’ note, e.g. a thanks for a reading recommendation they’d made.

 I have no evidence or research to prove this approach is the best to take.
 It’s based on how I’d like someone to contact me.
 I am assuming the agents and publishers are so busy that their inbox is bursting with unopened emails and unread manuscripts.
 I imagine the recipient has zero time to waste, and prefers to use their brain to read manuscripts, negotiate rights, and pitch the novels they love at editorial meetings – they do not want to spend their time wondering who you are and why you’re contacting them.

 I have always appreciated people taking the time to keep their communication clear, short and friendly – which takes more time than something long and rambly, or short and angry.
-I tried to give the information in a succinct, yet personable manner, so instead of:
+So I tried to give the information in a succinct, yet personable manner.
+Instead of:

 It's been 6 weeks since you met me, Michelle Gallen, at the novel fair in Dublin.
 You promised to read my novel Big Girl, Small Town.
 What's the story?

 Time flies - it's been 6 weeks since we met at the Irish Novel Fair in Dublin.
 I hope you weren't too swamped by the London Book fair and that you enjoyed the Bologna Book fair!

 I was wondering if you've found the time to read my MS, Big Girl, Small Town?

 PS I've read the book/ate at the restaurant/climbed the hill you recommended - it was wonderful.
 Thanks for the tip!

 Following up takes persistence.
 If someone doesn’t reply to your initial email, then it makes the next email a little harder.
 And the one after that harder still.
 It takes real grit to persist for as long as it takes to get an answer.
 And as noted above, answers don’t always come.